Content reviewed and updated: 03/08/22

-For example, if Adderall has a maximum half-life of 14 hours, then after every 14 hours, the amount of Adderall in the body is halved.
-If you were to take a single 20-mg dose of Adderall at 10 AM, then 10 mg of Adderall would remain in your body at midnight.
-At 2 PM the next day, 5 mg of Adderall would remain in your body.
-After approximately 5 of these half-life cycles, the drug would be considered completely cleared from your system.
-It can take around 3 days for Adderall to be eliminated from your body, although the effects can wear off much sooner.
+Let’s look at an example.
+If Adderall has a maximum half-life of 14 hours, then after every 14 hours, the amount of Adderall in the body is halved.
+Based on a 14-hour half-life, how long does 20mg of Adderall last?
+If you were to take a single 20 mg dose of Adderall at 10am, then 10 mg of Adderall would remain in your body at midnight.
+At 2pm the next day, 5 mg of Adderall would remain in your body.
+After approximately five of these half-life cycles, the drug would be considered completely cleared from your system.
+It can take around three days for Adderall to be eliminated from your body, although the effects can wear off much sooner.

-Different tests can be carried out to assess the levels of Adderall in blood, urine, hair, and saliva.
-Adderall can be detected in blood up to 46 hours after last use, and it can be found in urine up to 72 hours after last use.
+Different tests can be carried out to assess the Adderall levels in urine, blood, hair, and saliva.
+Adderall can be detected in blood up to 46 hours after last use.
+You might also wonder how long can Adderall be tested in urine.
+The answer is that Adderall can be found in urine up to 72 hours after last use.
 In saliva, Adderall can be identified anywhere from 20 to 50 hours after the last dose.
 Although hair testing is uncommon, Adderall can be detected in hair up to 3 months after the last dose.
 In addition, amphetamines can be detected in sweat for up to a week or more, depending on the dosage taken.